-It is housed in the magnificent 1863 Armidale Literary Institute and traces the history of this New England city.
+Tracing its origins back to 1933 the Armidale Folk Museum is housed in the magnificent 1863 Armidale Literary Institute and explores the history of the region.

-Visitors marvel at the White family’s large English coach, used by the State Governor during his tour of Armidale more than a century ago.
-A wide range of exhibits shows everyday life and work in the past, and of the citizen’s solemn sacrifice in times of war.
+A wide range of exhibits show everyday life and work in the past and the citizens’ solemn sacrifice in times of war.

 Permanent displays provide a glimpse into how the region was settled in the 1840s and its development into a thriving agricultural area and provider of education.
 A changing program of diverse exhibitions and events tell the stories significant to the local community.